by Franz J. Sauer

-Eight stages, 900 kilometres through four federal states, fragmented into 50 exciting special stages, which also include two airfield competitions and five laps of the Red Bull Ring GP circuit in Spielberg: The 32nd edition of the Ennstal-Classic from 17 to 20 July is definitely not just a coffee run for the automotive gems.
+Eight stages cover 900 kilometres through four federal states, divided into 50 exciting special stages.
+These include two airfield competitions and five laps of the Red Bull Ring GP circuit in Spielberg.
+The 32nd edition of the Ennstal-Classic, from 17 to 20 July, is definitely not just a coffee run for these automotive gems.

 With new highlights and tried-and-tested stops, the 2024 Ennstal-Classic route once again shines with sophistication, beauty and entertainment.
-As usual, the Ennstal-Classic explores the limits of what is possible with the cars of yesteryear on the roads of today, with unrivalled special stages that demand a lot from both driver and navigator.
-Special attention was also paid to the feasibility for pre-war vehicles when planning the route this year, which included adapting the sections between 30, 40 and 50 km/h to the respective special stage.
+As usual, the Ennstal-Classic pushes the limits of what vintage cars can do on today’s roads, with challenging special stages testing both driver and navigator.
+This year, the route was also adapted for pre-war vehicles, with speed sections of 30, 40, and 50 km/h tailored to each stage.
 But first things first:

 Thursday, 18 July: Prologue

-The four stages of the first day lead from the start ramp in Gröbming over the Radstädter Tauern to the traditional stage town of Mauterndorf, from where the route continues over the wonderful Turrach – a pass with a long tradition in historic motorsport – to Carinthia, via Hochrindl and Gurk to Taggenbrunn for a lunch break.
-The afternoon brings the special stages at the ÖAMTC site in Mölbling/St. Veit an der Glan and at the Red Bull Ring, where you set your own target time within 5 laps after a short stop in the paddock.
-The route then leads in the atmospheric evening light over the Sölk Pass back to Schladming, where the first day of riding ends after around 430 kilometres.
+The four stages of the first day lead from the start ramp in Gröbming over the Radstädter Tauern to Mauterndorf.
+The route continues over the historic Turrach into Carinthia, passing Hochrindl and Gurk before lunch in Taggenbrunn.
+In the afternoon, special stages take place at Mölbling/St. Veit and the Red Bull Ring, where participants complete five laps to set their target time.
+The day ends with a ride over the Sölk Pass back to Schladming, covering around 430 kilometers.

 Friday, 19 July: Marathon